bigdaz/exclusion-explosion/README.md

 ### Exclusion-explosion

-Simple demonstration of a project that simulat
+Simple project that demonstrates a potential explosion of unmerged exclusions.